Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 The genome and annotation are on a webpage, so we can use `wget` to download the genome and annotation, as follows:

-`wget -o genome.fasta https://raw.githubusercontent.com/nf-core/test-datasets/7f1614baeb0ddf66e60be78c3d9fa55440465ac8/reference/genome.fasta`
+`wget -O genome.fasta https://raw.githubusercontent.com/nf-core/test-datasets/7f1614baeb0ddf66e60be78c3d9fa55440465ac8/reference/genome.fasta`
 <br/>

-`wget -o genes.gff.gz https://raw.githubusercontent.com/nf-core/test-datasets/7f1614baeb0ddf66e60be78c3d9fa55440465ac8/reference/genes.gff.gz`
+`wget -O genes.gff.gz https://raw.githubusercontent.com/nf-core/test-datasets/7f1614baeb0ddf66e60be78c3d9fa55440465ac8/reference/genes.gff.gz`

 **Step 5.
 Running the pipeline**
 <br/>
 <br/>
 Run the nf-core RNA-Seq pipeline on your input files.
 Read the online instructions of what you need to do to run the pipeline (found here: https://nf-co.re/rnaseq/3.14.0/docs/usage).
 Using your own paths to genome (`--fasta`), annotation (`--gtf`) and samplesheet (`--input`).
-You also need to set an `--output` name (to anything you wish), else you will receive an error.
+You also need to set an `--outdir` name (to anything you wish), else you will receive an error.
 <br/>
 <br/>
-You should use the `--fasta /path/to/genome.fasta`,  `--gtf /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--output name` flags.
+You should use the `--fasta /path/to/genome.fasta`,  `--gtf /path/to/genes.gff.gz`, `--input /path/to/samplesheet.csv` and `--outdir name` flags.

 **PLUS**: you need to use the flag `--profile docker` .
 This is to ensure you are running from docker containers to pull all the programs you need to run nf-core rnaseq.
 Otherwise you woud have to install all the software manually.
 In addition, there are other profiles for other container engines (e.g. `--singularity` or `--apptainer`, used when on an HPC, contact your HPC team for help).
 <br/>